 According to the reiki Center of Excellence, “Receiving a reiki attunement is a powerful spiritual experience, as your energetic pathways are opened by a reiki master.
 This energetic opening allows the reiki energy to flow freely through your body to impact your health and the health of others.”
-It’s recommended that one do a 3-day cleanse before an attunement (a dopamine fast, perhaps?).
+It’s recommended to do a 3-day cleanse before an attunement (a dopamine fast?).
 Once you’ve been attuned, you’re like a life force energy riverbed for the rest of your life.
 Oh, and the ICRT site says that a God-consciousness and various spiritual beings will be joining in the attunement party.

 Do you not live near a reiki practitioner?
-Don’t worry.
-Treatments can be done at a distance.
+Don’t worry—one can perform a treatment for you from a distance.
 Center for True Health assures us that “Distance Reiki is a technique within the system of Reiki that enables you to give a Reiki session beyond the limitations of time and space.
 It expands the practitioner’s ability to transmit spiritual energy beyond physical touch.”
-You’re supposed to send the practitioner a picture of you ahead of time (please guys, I know you like to send dick pics, but it’s probably not appropriate in this case).
+You’re supposed to send the practitioner a picture of you ahead of time.
+And please guys, I know you like to send dick pics, but it’s probably not appropriate in this case.

 According to an article in Mind Body Green, distance reiki is based on the Hermetic Law of Similarity.
 A very quick and easy way to distinguish bullshit from non-bullshit is to plug a term into Google Scholar.
 “Hermetic Law of Similarity” yields a whopping zero hits.
 Ding ding ding, it wins the BS prize!